Royal Palace of the Kandyan Kingdom රජ මාලිගාව – මහනුවර රාජධානිය

 Loading...

-The remains we see today of the Royal Palace of Kandy is the residence of the last king of Kandyan Kingdom, Sri Wickrama Rajasinghe (1797 – 1814).
-But the original palace has been burnt and destroyed several times by Europeans invaders and rebuilt again and again by subsequent kings.
+The remains we see today of the Royal Palace of Kandy is the residence of the last king of the Kandyan Kingdom, Sri Wickrama Rajasinghe (1797 – 1814).
+But the original palace has been burnt and destroyed several times by European invaders and rebuilt again and again by subsequent kings.

 During the period of King Senarat (1603 – 1634), the Portuguese attacked the Kandyan Kingdom and destroyed the palace.
-Rajasinghe II who accented to the throne in 1637 probably rebuilt it and all the subsequent kings upto 1815 (the year which the kingdom fell under British rule), used this as their Royal Palace.
-By the time of the last king, Sri Wickrama Rajasinghe (1797 – 1814) the palace comprised of many buildings scattered spread among the premises.
-After the British invasion, the palace was used by the british government agents.
+Rajasinghe II who accented to the throne in 1637 probably rebuilt it and all the subsequent kings up to 1815 (the year when the kingdom fell under British rule), used this as their Royal Palace.
+By the time of the last king, Sri Wickrama Rajasinghe (1797 – 1814) the palace comprised of many buildings scattered among the premises.
+After the British invasion, the palace was used by the British government agents.

 References